Skip to Content

 They also show that Hewitt was arrested in 2011 on 10 first-degree counts of encouraging child sexual abuse, pleaded guilty to two of the charges and given a 30-month state prison term, with 10 years’ post-prison supervision.
 He also entered an Alford (conditional guilty) plea in 2009 to meth possession and second-degree theft.

-St. Vincent de Paul of Bend Board President Patty Christopher told NewsChannel 21 on Friday, "This news has come as a complete shock to members of our board and our organization as a whole."
+St. Vincent de Paul of Bend Board President Patty Christopher told NewsChannel 21 last Friday, "This news has come as a complete shock to members of our board and our organization as a whole."

 Declining comment on the charges at this time, Christopher added, "At this point, we have a dedicated board of directors and other quality staff.
 We will continue to provide the best services to our clients.
 Our regular hours of operation remain in effect."